 Smart phone.
 Remove any apps you no longer use.
 Organize keeper apps into folders.

 Linens.
-Toss old towels and washcloths until you have a manageable pile.
+Toss or repurpose old towels and washcloths until you have a manageable pile.
 Toss old linens and keep just 2 sets per bed.

 Nail-care products.
 Toss anything old.
 Polishes thicken over time.
 Try thinning with a little nail polish remover.
 If the end result still isn’t what you want, toss.

 Loose change.
 Toss in jars kept in specific locations, such as the laundry room or bedroom.
 Take to the bank or coin machines to exchange for extra cash.
 Or you might consider donating your filled jar to someone in need.
 Lots of people do this at Christmas time.
 It’s a great way to show someone you care.

 Old statements.
 Focus on your 2 biggest, bulging files.
 For me, it’s utilities bills and bank statements.
 Want to know how long you should keep important papers?
 I like Penny Pinchin Mom’s advice.
 She’s super organized and knows her stuff.
 Click here to see how she takes care of her paperwork.
 Clean Mama also shares a very helpful printable/infographic.

 Car console crap.
 You know that spot in between your driver and passenger seats where you store junk?
 Yep, that’s it.
 Toss nonessentials.
 Store only essential items such as sunglasses, lipgloss, tissues, and a little spare emergency change.